Charlottesville: Fascist Groups To Gather Saturday In Virginia City For ‘Unite The Right’ Rally

 “I’ve been told I’m going to be hung from a tree, that I’m going to be shot, that I’m going to be beat up,” Vice Mayor Wes Bellamy said.
 “You name it, every kind of n-word – I’ve been called it online.”

 Groups expected to show up at “Unite the Right” include a smorgasbord of white nationalists and fascists, including the Traditionalist Worker Party, the League of the South, Identity Evropa, Vanguard America, and the National Socialist Movement.
-Neo-Nazi media outlets such as the Right Stuff and the Daily Stormer are also promoting “Unite the Right.”
+Neo-Nazi media outlets such as The Right Stuff and the Daily Stormer are also promoting “Unite the Right.”
 Former Ku Klux Klan leader and noted white supremacist David Duke has been promoting the event as well.
 Speakers include alt right leader Richard Spencer, right wing provocateur Baked Alaska, and Augustus Invictus, a right wing lawyer who once published a memo threatening to go to war against the United States, according to Above the Law.

 Who among our Republican leaders will repudiate this so-called "Unite the Right" rally of white supremacists? https://t.co/uCMl07cck2